samtron1412/docs/tech/it/sw/vim.md

 - `gUz\}` uppercase from the cursor to the next instant of `\}`
     + `.` to repeat

-### vim-scriptease
+### vim-scriptease (debugging vim)

 - The plugin helps making plugins
 - Key mappings
     + `zS`: show the names of all syntax highlighting groups for the character under the cursor.
     + `{count}zS`: show the :syn-list for the {count}th syntax group under the cursor.
 1zS shows the innermost group.
-- `:Messages` capture the output of :messages and load it into the quickfix list.
+- `:Messages` capture the output of `:messages` and load it into the quickfix list.
+    + All the messages that have shown in the bottom of vim at the status bar.
-- `:Verbose <command>`: open a preview window to capture command's results
+- `:Verbose <command>`: open a preview window to capture command's results (built-in alternative `:verbose <command>`)
+- `:Scriptnames`: open a preview window to capture all the configuration files that Vim has loaded in order.

 ### fugitive-vim